2016 British Grand Prix: Free practice

 Sebastian Vettel tested the "halo" safety device in first practice.

 Per the regulations for the season, two 90-minute practice sessions were held on Friday and another 60-minute session was held before qualifying on Saturday.
 Lewis Hamilton was fastest in the first practice session on Friday morning, setting a time of 1:31.654, less than a tenth of a second ahead of teammate Nico Rosberg.
 After setting their fast times, the Mercedes drivers went on to complete long stints to test race performance on the harder tyre compounds.
 Nico Hülkenberg and Sebastian Vettel in third and fourth were the only drivers to set a time within one second of the Mercedes.
 Charles Leclerc had his first practice outing with Haas, taking over the car usually run by Esteban Gutiérrez.
-He was a tenth of a second faster than the other test driver, Esteban Ocon, who took over Kevin Magnussen's Renault RS16.
+He was a tenth of a second faster than the other test driver, Esteban Ocon, who took over Kevin Magnussen's Renault R.S.16.
 Vettel did a test with an updated version of Ferrari's "halo"-system designed to improve the protection of the driver's head inside the cockpit.
 He described the device as "not great", lamenting that it had "quite a bit of impact on visibility".

 Hamilton was again fastest in the second practice on Friday afternoon, while Rosberg was unable to partake due to a water leak on his car.
 Hamilton's time of 1:31.660 was over three-tenths of a second faster than that of second places Daniel Ricciardo.
 Fellow Red Bull driver Max Verstappen was third, ahead of Vettel, all within one second of the fastest time.
 Ferrari split their practice strategy, with Kimi Räikkönen running the hard-compound tyre early in the session, while Vettel used the softer medium compound, before both switched to the soft tyres.
 At their home race, McLaren had a mixed session.
 While Fernando Alonso placed a good sixth, teammate Jenson Button had to take to the garage for repairs twice, before coming out on track again late in the session, eventually setting the ninth fastest time.
 Daniil Kvyat was 13th fastest, but damaged his front wing when he went over a kerb at Club corner.